 Safety: Salt Lake is a relatively safe city, with a low crime rate compared to other major metropolitan areas.
 There is a strong police force here.

 High-Tech Industry: In January 2023, WalletHub ranked Utah the #1 best place to start a business in the nation.
-The publication cited Utah as the state with the second highest average growth in number of small businesses, and it tied with South Dakota and North Dakota for the #1 best place to access financing.
+The publication cited Utah as the state with the second-highest average growth in the number of small businesses, and it tied with South Dakota and North Dakota for the #1 best place to access financing.
 High-tech often equates to higher wages; that’s a great way to keep a local economy moving.

 I could go on like this all day!
 I won’t.
 If you want to know more about living in Salt Lake City, Utah, please call me today at 801-673-3333.
 Feel free to send a text if that’s easier.